solonas13/rmqo/README.md

 Benchmark
 --------

-A program to answer a batch of q randomly generated RMQs in a randomly generated array of size n.
+A program to answer a batch of <i>q</i> randomly generated RMQs in a randomly generated array of size <i>n</i>.
 ```
 cd bench

 make -f Makefile.rmq-bench.gcc
-./rmq-bench <int n> <int q>
+./rmq-bench 100000000 10000
 ```

 Citation
 --------